justanothercell/kommando/docs/src/first_steps/pointers.md

 }
 ```
 `p` may now have any and all states, or may even crash the program when used.
-Even if the original object is still around but was moved, `p` is still invalid
+Even if the original object is still around but was moved, `p` is still invalid, since in both cases the pointed-to value is no longer where `p` points to.

 ---